slipsibm-cp4i-poc/cp4i-install/README-airgap.md

 ## Portable Path

-get entitlement and log in to cp.icr.io with entitlement-key user=cp , password=<entitlement-key>
+Get entitlement and log in to cp.icr.io with entitlement-key user=cp , password=<entitlement-key>

-also mirror any redhat operators needed before you move files or machine to airgapped network.
+Also mirror any redhat operators needed before you move files or machine to airgapped network.
 Examine mirroring scripts (part1 and part 2) to determine which components of cloud pak you want to mirror.
 Run part1 on computer with Internet access.
 `podman login cp.icr.io`